gperdrizet/bartleby/docker_setup_notes.md

 CUDA_VERSION=118 make
 ```

 Again, not confident.
-Repo documentation mentions using the cuda11x_nomatmul_kepler make target, but it's not found...
+Repo documentation mentions using the cuda11x_nomatmul_kepler make target, but make complains it's not found...
 Let's see what happens.

 Now switch to the test-venv to install